SocialTensor/SocialTensorSubnet/docs/miner.md

 ## Guide Recyle Category

-- Not serving any Fixed Category will be count as Recycle, miner don't need run any CPU just need to register.
+- Not serving any model will be count as Recycle, you don't need run any CPU just need to register.
 - When a new miner registers, their initial score is set to **1.0**.
-The score decays by **10% per day**, following the exponential decay formula: $\text{score} = 0.9^{\text{days}}$.
-This decay process is applied for up to **100 days**.
-After 100 days, the score is effectively considered to be zero.
+The score decays by **10% per day**, following the exponential decay formula: $\text{score} = 0.9^{\text{days}}$

+## Guide Stake_based Category
+- You don't need to run any CPU, just need to stake.
+- Every uid will be assigned a score based on the amount of stake they have.
+Selling alpha results in a lower score.

 ## Guide Fixed Category
 1. Git clone and install requirements